David is an avid traveler who enjoys seeking out relaxation and new experiences and sharing his insights with other eager adventurers.

 3. Cycle Down Mt.
 Haleakala

 For anyone visiting Maui for the first time, it’s hard to miss Mt.
 Haleakala.
 Towering 10,032 ft. above the ocean, you can see it from almost any place on Maui.
-For the adventurous traveler still seeking a relaxing spot, you can travel up Haleakala for the sunrise early in the morning and then cycle down the mountain all the way to the beach (the ride is virtually all downhill).
+For the adventurous traveller still seeking a relaxing spot, you can travel up Haleakala for the sunrise early in the morning and then cycle down the mountain all the way to the beach (the ride is virtually all downhill).
 I assure you, it is relaxing!
 If you take it slow and have the time to stop along the way down, you will be welcomed by stunning views and clear air.

 You can do a self-navigated ride by renting a bike or by joining a small group of riders for a guided tour.
 Enjoy stunning vistas to rest at and take in the view throughout your journey.
 Bring some refreshments for a picnic and have a laid-back morning or afternoon on your way down one of Hawaii’s most popular excursions.